Brian Davies (activist)

+Life and career

 Early life

 Davies was born on 4 February 1935 in the Welsh mining village of Tonyrefail.
 Much of his early childhood was spent with his grandparents while his parents served in the war effort.
-His father was a rear gunner in the Royal Air Force (RAF), posted to India, and his mother worked in a munitions factory, returning home only on weekends.
+His father was a rear gunner in the Royal Air Force, posted to India, and his mother worked in a munitions factory, returning home only on weekends.
 At the end of the war, when Davies was 11, the family moved to England.
 He left school at 14, because of ill health, and worked at various manual jobs throughout his youth.
 Davies met his first wife, Joan, in 1955.
 The couple emigrated to Canada where they had two children, Nicholas and Toni.
 When Davies joined the Canadian army in the following year, the family relocated to the town of Oromocto in the province of New Brunswick.